CCML-UCONN/CHEG-5395-4995/README.md

-# CBE544.github.io
+# ccml-uconn.github.io
-Web page for the CBE544 course project.
+Web page for the CCML-UCONN.